MNJMARIA/macro-financial-analysis/README.md

 ## License

-This project is distributed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-**Author:** Mariia Stepanova, Igor Sikorsky Kyiv Polytechnic Institute
+**Author:** Mariia Stepanova, Igor Sikorsky Kyiv Polytechnic Institute (2025)